thunderbird89/esf/stories/story-shade-of-gray.md

 > "The evidence is solid.
 Chain of custody is clean.
 We have the devices, we have the suspects, we have their communications.
 What's the problem?"

 > "It's too solid."
 Jennifer pulled one of the reports closer, reading aloud.
-"Investigation opened Monday, October seventh.
+"Investigation opened Monday, March twenty.
 By Tuesday evening—less than thirty-six hours—they had identified shell company ownership structures spanning three jurisdictions and six corporate layers."
 She looked up.
 "Marcus, do you know how long it takes to pierce a single offshore LLC?
 Weeks.
 Months, if the attorneys are competent.
 They did six in a day and a half."

 She flipped to another page, her finger tracing the timeline.